Ifeadi Odenigbo: Arizona Cardinals

 On September 24, 2018, Odenigbo was claimed off waivers by the Arizona Cardinals.
 He played in one game for the Cardinals before being waived on October 23, 2018.

 Minnesota Vikings (second stint)

-On October 31, 2018, Odenigbo was signed to the Minnesota Vikings practice squad.
+On October 31, 2018, Odenigbo was signed to the Vikings practice squad.
 He signed a reserve/future contract with the Vikings on January 2, 2019.

 On August 31, 2019, the Vikings announced that Odenigbo had earned a spot on the 53-man roster.
-In week 5, he got his first career sack, tackling Daniel Jones in a road win against the New York Giants.
-In week 15 against the Los Angeles Chargers, Odenigbo sacked Philip Rivers once and recovered a fumble lost by Rivers which he returned for a 56 yard touchdown during the 39–10 win.
-In week 17 against the Chicago Bears, Odenigbo recorded a strip sack on Mitchell Trubisky and recovered the football during the 21–19 loss.
+In Week 5, he got his first career sack, tackling Daniel Jones in a road win against the New York Giants.
+In Week 15 against the Los Angeles Chargers, Odenigbo sacked Philip Rivers once and recovered a fumble lost by Rivers which he returned for a 56-yard touchdown during the 39–10 win.
+In Week 17 against the Chicago Bears, Odenigbo recorded a strip sack on Mitchell Trubisky and recovered the football during the 21–19 loss.

 Odenigbo was placed on the reserve/COVID-19 list by the Vikings on July 29, 2020, and activated from the list five days later.